Laboratorija Zvuka: Late 1970s and 1980s: Band formation, rise to prominence and mainstream popularity

 On the concerts which followed the album release, the band performed in a thirteen-piece lineup, which, beside the band members, featured bodybuilding champion Petar Čelik and his wife Irena.
 While the band was playing, Čelik was practicing his bodybuilding using various training devices.
 The unusual performances brought them large attention of the media.
-Later during the year, the band released a 7-inch single which brought their biggest hit, the ska song "Ska-kavac joj zaš'o u rukavac" ("Grasshopper Got in Her Sleeve"), which featured quotes from Crven ban, a collection of erotic folk poetry compiled by Vuk Karadžić.
+Later during the year, the band released a 7-inch single which brought their biggest hit, the ska song "Ska-kavac joj zaš'o u rukavac" ("Grasshopper Got in Her Sleeve"), which featured quotes from Crven ban, a collection of erotic folk poetry compiled by Vuk Stefanović Karadžić.
 The song also featured the debut appearance of the band's mascot, Vilmoš Kauboj (Vilmoš the Cowboy, real name Vilmoš Lakatoš), a marginal character from the streets of Novi Sad, who toured with the band as the announcer.

 The band's following album, Duboko u tebi (Deep inside You), was released through Jugoton in 1982 and featured the cover designed by renowned comic book artist Igor Kordej.
 The album was stylistically more diverse than the band's debut, with some of the songs featuring elements of rockabilly.
 The song "Zaboravljena draga" ("The Forgotten Beloved"), released on the album, was originally recorded for Zoran Amar's film Piknik u Topoli (Picnic in Topola), and featured lyrics written by Predrag Vranešević and Slobodan Tišma, the leader of Luna and former leader of La Strada.
 However, as Tišma did not want to be known that he worked on the song lyrics, he was signed on the album as Bobo Misteriozo.
 The album also featured a cover of Larry Williams' "Bony Moronie", and "Odlazim dolazim" ("I'm Leaving I'm Coming"), the latter recorded live in 1978 on the band's performance at the Subotica Youth Festival.
 At the time of the album recording, the band's new members became Deže Molnar (saxophone) and Miroslav Cvetković "Pis" (guitar).
-In 1982, the band performed in West Germany, on the concerts organized by Novi Sad Prison for the children of Yugoslav guest workers.
-During this staying in Germany, the band recorded the synth-pop-oriented 7-inch single with the songs "Devica 69" ("Virgin 69") i "Šetnja" ("A Walk").
+In 1982, the band performed in West Germany, on the concerts organized by Cultural and Educational Trust of Vojvodina for the children of Yugoslav guest workers.
+During this stay in Germany, the band recorded the synth-pop-oriented 7-inch single with the songs "Devica 69" ("Virgin 69") i "Šetnja" ("A Walk").